akeeba/panopticon/app/user_code/README.md

         });
 ```

 As you can see, we overwrote the `$logger` variable passed to our callback with a new logger.
-This will still work fine with Akeeba Panopticon because all of its log consumers expect a PSR-3 object, _not_ a Monolog logger.
+This will still work fine with Akeeba Panopticon because all of its log consumers expect a PSR-3 object, _not_ a Monolog object.